WAsP Flow Model

 Generalization is the process of “removing” local terrain and surface layer effects from the observed wind climate and instead “generalizing” the wind climate to a number of “standard” conditions (of surface roughness and height above ground).

-Downscaling is the reverse process where local terrain and surface layer effects are “added” to the generalized wind climate to obtain a new predicted wind climate at the desired location.
+Downscaling is the reverse process where local terrain and surface layer effects are “added” to the generalized wind climate to obtain new (weibull) wind climates at desired locations.

 A generalized wind climate tries to be representative of a larger area, an observed and prediced wind climate is representative only of a specific location.